 The version I am sharing below is a simplified nam sod, adjusted for my American kitchen, but if you want to have a taste of the real thing or learn more about this amazing dish, make sure to check out these authentic nam sod recipes:

 - Nam Sod with Chicken from Healthy Thai Recipes

 I served mine over rice just to bulk it out a bit, but it’s often served over greens, like shredded cabbage, or as a filling for lettuce wraps.
 I bet it would be pretty good over thin rice noodles, too!

 Nam Sod is traditionally pretty spicy, but my stomach has been a bit sensitive lately, so my version is a little softer.
 I left out thinly sliced fresh chilis and opted to use a chili garlic sauce instead.
-I also went a bit lighter on the fish sauce because, while I do appreciate the potent elixir and the savory base it brings to dishes, I don’t like heavy doses of the stuff.
-Feel free to adjust the fish sauce, chili, and ginger in the dressing to fit your taste buds.
-AND, if you have fresh mint growing, add a few sprigs of that as well!
+To reduce the heat even further in this salad, you can reduce the chili garlic sauce to one teaspoon.

 Nam Sod (Thai Pork Salad)

 - 1/4 cup fresh lime juice (about 2 limes) ($0.66)